 - 1 tbsp butter, to brush on the buns as they toast on the grill *optional

 BBQ/Garlic Aioli Sauce

 - 1/2 cup BBQ Sauce (of your choice)

 - 1/4 cup Garlic Aioli see notes

 - I cook 8 -10 pieces of bacon and cut them in half giving you 16-20 pieces which is 4-5 pieces of bacon for each sandwich.
 (More is always good in my book so cook more if you want more!)

-- Toppings for this sandwich can be changed to your liking!
+- You do not have to toast your bun.
+Toppings for this sandwich can be changed to your liking!

 - Use any kind of cheese you like- cheddar, provolone, Monterey Jack or Colby jack.

 Nutrition information is automatically calculated and should only be used as an approximation.